ropolomx/amr_plus_plus_helper_scripts/README.md

 ### `buildingMegabio.py`

-__Function__: This script builds a nucleotide MegaBio database (biocides and biometals) from aminoacid accession numbers from a database curated by CSU.
+__Purpose__: This script builds a nucleotide MegaBio database (biocides and biometals) from aminoacid accession numbers from a database curated by CSU.

 ### `megabio_annotation.R`

-__Function__: This script parses old annotation file, and filters it and generates a new annotation file with new FASTA headers from `edirect` search.
+__Purpose__: This script parses old annotation file, and filters it and generates a new annotation file with new FASTA headers from `edirect` search.